justmic007/devops/PROJECT-12_Ansible_Refactoring_&_Static_Assignments(Imports_And_Roles)/Readme.md

 sudo mkdir /home/ubuntu/ansible-config-artifact

 ```
-2. Change permissions to this directory, so Jenkins could save files there – `chmod -R 0777 /home/ubuntu/ansible-config-artifact`
+2. Change permissions to this directory, so Jenkins could save files there – `chmod -R 777 /home/ubuntu/ansible-config-artifact`. ***Note:*** Make sure you are in the `/home/ubuntu` directory before setting the permission

 3. Go to `Jenkins web console -> Manage Jenkins -> Manage Plugins -> on Available` tab search for `Copy Artifact` and install this plugin without restarting Jenkins